QuentinRouchet/Create-a-game-in-JS/README.md

 ## The tutorial

-First, think about cloning this repository.
+First, think about fork this repository.
 In the assets folder there are the graphical assests.
 The HTML and CSS are already completed.
-Indeed, we will try not to waste too much time with things you already know.
+Indeed, we will try to not waste too much time with things you already know.

 ### 1. Game object